 Birth control pills are powerful drugs that require a prescription.
 A healthcare professional should only prescribe them if your medical history and current health suggest they’ll be safe and effective.
 If you’re healthy, you should be able to take birth control pills with few side effects or problems.

 If you’ve already tried birth control pills and experienced unpleasant side effects, talk with a doctor about your experiences.

 Try to remember what type of pill you took previously.
 Chances are a different type of pill may allow you to use birth control pills without experiencing your earlier side effects.

 There are many different types of birth control pills.
 If you experience any side effects, talk to a doctor about your symptoms.
 They can help you find an alternative that may be better for you.

 If you smoke or have heart disease or other cardiovascular conditions, you may not be an ideal candidate for birth control pills.

-Birth control pills can sometimes be slightly less effective for women who are obese.
-If you’re obese, talk to your healthcare provider about whether pills are your best option.
+Birth control pills can sometimes be slightly less effective for women who have obesity.
+If you have obesity, talk to your doctor about whether pills are your best option.

 If you’re looking for alternative long-term birth control options, you may want to consider an intrauterine device (IUD).
 Depending on the type of IUD you choose, it may last for anywhere from 3 to 10 years.